Skip to content

 • Expand your professional network

-• Exclusive access to mentorship program events
+• Exclusive access to mentorship program virtual events – 3 events in total (March, June, Oct/December 2026)

 • Gain useful advice regarding career and courses or practica, build networking contacts, and develop a general “feel” for work in their areas of interest.